 The honors and accolades that Douglass received after his death are numerous.
 Several schools and bridges have been named after him and his home in the Anacostia section of Washington, DC became part of the National Park system.
 Likewise, Douglass Place, the property on which he built rental units is listed on the National Register of Historic Places.
 In 1965, the United States Postal Service honored him with a stamp and in 1999, Yale University established the Frederick Douglass Book Prize for works dealing with abolition and the history of slavery.
 In 2010 a statue of him and a memorial were erected at the northwest corner of Central Park in New York City and the same year he was inducted into the inaugural class of the New York Writers Hall of Fame.The County of Talbot in Maryland erected a seven foot tall statue of him outside of the courthouse in Easton, Maryland in June 2011 and West Chester University created the Frederick Douglass Institute, a multicultural program focusing on his heritage.
 In June 2013, a statue of Douglass was unveiled in the United States Capitol Visitor Center and in September of 2014, Maryland Governor Martin O’Malley unveiled a portrait of Douglass in the Governors residence, the first African-American portrait to hang there.

-Frederick Douglas was more than just an abolitionist speaker.
-He took the plight of slaves on his back and championed their freedom to the world, disregard his personal safety and liberty.
+Frederick Douglass was more than just an abolitionist speaker.
+He took the plight of slaves on his back and championed their freedom to the world, disregarding his own personal safety and liberty.
 In a time when Blacks had almost no voice, he had the ear of the masses.

 Frederick Douglass – Wikipedia – http://en.wikipedia.org/wiki/Frederick_Douglass